 - Analects 10.17: “The stables caught fire.
 The Master, upon returning from court, inquired ‘Was anyone hurt?’
 He did not ask about the horses.”

-When discussing these passages, my own students mention the horses first, and it is not only because they appear at the end of the sequence.
+When discussing these passages, some of my students mention the horses first, not only because they appear at the end of the sequence.
 The horse passage sticks in the craw of 21st-century readers.
 While acknowledging that we should not assume automatically that there is only one correct reading, I ask them how they would feel if the passage read, “He did not inquire further after the agricultural equipment.”
 Some see the possible point that Confucius—as was not uncommon in his age—saw horses as agricultural technology and that our feelings about such matters have changed markedly over the ages.
 Others do not.

 Learn more about the man called Confucius

 Imagine someone who is ever so punctual and extremely orderly in everything she does, someone who is occasionally a killjoy, but also someone who might just surprise, and even delight, occasionally.
 Think of someone who loves rules, and operating within and even occasionally beyond their structures.
 Perhaps the word we really should be seeking for Confucius is not flexibility, but rather complexity.

 When Confucius died in 479 B.C.E. he was not a person of great influence.
 Yet the man who would reign above all teachers in Chinese history answered, at least after a fashion, the very questions about personal character, flexibility, and complexity that we have been asking.
 As a final note, consider this glimpse at Confucius’s own account of his teaching philosophy (Analects 15.3):

 - The Master said, “Zigong, do you see me as someone who has studied a great deal and has internalized it?”

 Zigong replied, “Yes, indeed I do think that.
 Is it not correct?”